quicwg/base-drafts/draft-ietf-quic-recovery.md

 frame SHOULD be sent.
 Sending a retransmittable frame ensures that any in flight packets are acknowledged or declared lost in a timely manner.
-Otherwise, a deadlock results if there is no available congestion window and all in flight packets contain no data that can be retransmitted.
+Otherwise, a deadlock results if there is no available congestion window and all in-flight packets contain no data that can be retransmitted.

 A sender may not know that a packet being sent is a tail packet.
 Consequently, a sender may have to arm or adjust the TLP timer on every sent retransmittable